thephez/dash-docs/_includes/devdoc/dash-core/rpcs/rpcs/getgenerate.md

 <!-- __ -->

-{% assign summary_getGenerate="returns if the server is set to generate coins or not." %}
+{% assign summary_getGenerate="was removed in Dash Core 0.12.3." %}

 {% autocrossref %}